 The Collective Brewing Project in Fort Worth teamed up with the folks from local bar Lone Star Taps and Caps to create a unique recipe fitting for the holiday.

-Called Peep This Collab, the beer is a sour ale brewed with Peeps, vanilla and butterfly pea flower, which will turn the beverage purple.
+Called Peep This Collab, the beer is a sour ale brewed with Peeps, vanilla, lemon and butterfly pea flower, which will turn the beverage purple.
 Brewers added more than 30 boxes of the marshmallow candy, says Steven Roman, general manager of Taps and Caps.
 And once the beer has fermented, they'll add edible glitter to really make it shine.